adamjamesreid/Plasmodium-single-cell-RNA-seq/README.md

   It takes as input:

   1. A matrix of normalised gene expression values for your cells with cells in columns and genes in rows (first column header should be 'id', see example file `Pb_scranl.dat`)
-  2. A matrix of normalised gene expression values for the reference data in the same format as (1) (see example file `hoo_berghei_ranks.dat`)
+  2. A matrix of normalised gene expression values for the reference data in the same format as (1) (see example file `hoo_berghei_ranks.dat`).
   3. An expression cutoff value for the query data e.g. only genes with an expression level above this value will be included for a particular cell.
 The default is 10 and is suggested for linear FPKM values.
 For lscran values we recommend 3.

+  `Pb_scranl.dat` is the scranl normalised counts for P. berghei mixed blood stages

+  `hoo_berghei_ranks.dat` is rank-normalised microarray gene expression data from Hoo et al. for the intraerythrocytic blood stages

   The output is:

     Column 1: Sample name